 Modify the text as follows:

-(#1060) (#1223)
+k) If explicitly indicated, such as in 37.10 (Non-primary channel access (NPCA)). (#1060) (#1223)

-(#1060) (#1223)
+If the backoff procedure is invoked for reason k) above, CW[AC] and QSRC[AC] shall be set according to the descriptions found in 37.10 (Non-primary channel access (NPCA)). (#1060) (#1223)

 Non-primary channel access (NPCA)

-(#903)
+Non-Primary channel access allows STAs within a BSS to switch to an alternate channel during a period of time when OBSS activity is detected on part of the BSS operating channel. (#903)

 A STA that supports NPCA operation is called an NPCA STA.
 An AP that supports NPCA operation is called an NPCA AP.
 A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-A non-AP NPCA STA may (#3037) enable the NPCA mode only if (#3037) it is associated with an NPCA AP.
-It is TBD how the non-AP STA enables NPCA mode. (#2138)
+A non-AP NPCA STA shall not (#3037) enable the NPCA mode unless (#3037) it is associated with an NPCA AP that has enabled NPCA operation. (#2138)

-An NPCA AP that has an operating bandwidth less than TBD (but either 80 or 160 MHz) shall not enable NPCA operation.
-An AP of a multiple BSSID set which (#3038) (#1580) enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set which (#3038) have enabled NPCA operation. (#1052) (#1210) (#2358)
+An NPCA AP that has an operating bandwidth less than 80 MHz shall not enable NPCA operation.
+An AP of a multiple BSSID set that (#3038) (#1580) enables NPCA operation shall indicate the same NPCA primary channel, same NPCA minimum duration, same NPCA switching delay and same NPCA switch back delay as all of the other APs of the same multiple BSSID set that(#3038) have enabled NPCA operation.
+An AP of a co-hosted BSS that enables NPCA operation shall indicate the same NPCA primary channel, same NPCA minimum duration, same NPCA switching delay and same NPCA switch back delay as all of the other APs of the same co-hosted BSSs that have enabled NPCA operation. (#1052) (#1210) (#2358)

-An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element and indicate its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay field of the TBD frames (#1053) (#1510) (#2359) (#3039) (#3409)
+An NPCA AP that has enabled NPCA operation shall set to 1, the NPCA Enabled field in theUHR Operation element of (Re)Association Response, UHR Link Reconfiguration Notify, Beacon and Probe Response frames that it transmits. (#1053) (#1510) (#2359) (#3039) (#3409)

 An NPCA AP with dot11HEPSROptionImplemented set to true shall set the TXVECTOR parameter SPATIAL_REUSE to PSR_DISALLOW for PPDUs that it transmits, and shall set the PSR Disallowed subfield in the SR Control field of the Spatial Reuse Parameter Set element to 1 in Management frames it transmits before enabling NPCA operation in its BSS and while NPCA operation remains enabled.

-(#3593)
+An AP enables PHYLEN NPCA operation by setting the MOPLEN NPCA field to 0 and enables both PHYLEN NPCA and MOPLEN NPCA operation by setting the MOPLEN NPCA field to 1. (#3593)